tachiyomiorg/website/src/help/faq/README.md

 ### General

 #### What are some recommended extensions?
-While Tachiyomi does not officially endorse or recommended any manga website, below listed are some of the most popular sources as reported by users. **MangaDex**, **MangaSee** and **MangaNelo** are among the most popular in general, these are large sites which host content from scanlators.
+While Tachiyomi does not officially endorse or recommend any manga website, below listed are some popular sources reported by users. **MangaDex**, **MangaSee** and **MangaNelo** are among the most popular in general, these are large sites which host content from scanlators.
 Description of some popular sources are listed below:

 - Fastest manga updates: **Mangadex** and scanlator sources
 - All around decent: **MangaNelo** and **Mangakakalot** (both in **Mangabox** extension)